 - Most of the Caverns of Time missions in World of Warcraft fit this description.
 The Caverns of Time allows players to visit points in Azeroth's history mostly to help the Bronze Dragonflight prevent the mysterious Infinite Dragonflight from altering the past.
 Of the four Caverns of Time instances, one takes place before any of the Warcraft games (Opening the Dark Portal), making it a Prequel.
 Two more instances recreate and expand on key campaigns in Warcraft III (Culling of Stratholme and Battle for Mount Hyjal), making them arguably Interquels or arguably POV Sequels, depending on whether you regard the original versions as the real timeline or the Caverns of Time versions.
 The remaining one, Escape from Durnholde Keep, is definitely an Interquel, set years after Warcraft II and years before Warcraft III and featuring a storyline never shown in any released game.

-- Halo 3: ODST takes place DURING Halo 2.
-Specifically, right after Master Chief goes through a slip space rupture.
+- Halo 3: ODST takes place during Halo 2.
+Specifically, right after Master Chief goes through a slip space rupture from Earth to the second Halo after the second level of the latter game.

 - Trilby's Notes and 6 Days A Sacrifice, the final two games of the Chzo Mythos, are both interquels to the first two games.
 What is interesting is that 6 Days A Sacrifice includes a part that makes takes place after the second game, set after 6 Days, technically making it part-sequel.

-- God of War - Ghost of Sparta on PSP is set between the 1st and 2nd games in the series.
+- God of War: Ghost of Sparta on PSP is set between the first and second games in the God of War Series.

 - Spider-Man: Shattered Dimensions has a plot which works its way between existing story arcs of the comics, evidenced by the presence of certain characters who died in their canon.
 Deadpool even lampshades this by asking Ultimate Spider-Man where he thinks the game fits into the canon.

-- Banjo-Kazooie: Grunty's Revenge took place in between the two Nintendo 64 games Banjo-Kazooie and Banjo-Tooie.
+- Banjo-Kazooie: Grunty's Revenge took place in-between the two Nintendo 64 games Banjo-Kazooie and Banj Tooie.

 - The House of the Dead 4 is an interesting case.
 Although ostensibly a midquel taking place before 3, it's probably more accurate to call it a replacement for 3.
-Apparently big time jumps were all the rage at the time 3 came out (cf. Tekken 3, Garou: Mark of the Wolves), Sega realized that there really wasn't anywhere to go from there, and so decided to make 4 a more traditional follow-up to 2.
+Apparently big time skips were all the rage at the time 3 came out (cf. Tekken 3, Garou: Mark of the Wolves); Sega realized that there really wasn't anywhere to go from there, and so decided to make 4 a more traditional follow-up to 2.
+That doesn't stop one of the endings from telling you continue the adventure on House of the Dead 3, however.

 - The Force Unleashed provides a look at the time between the Star Wars prequel and original trilogies.

 - Darksiders II is set in the same timeframe as Darksiders.
-In this case, it follows Death's adventures through the underworld while War is busy on Earth (Or at least what's left of it).
+In this case, it follows Death's adventures through the underworld while War is busy on what's left of Earth.

-- Metal Gear Solid: Portable Ops and Metal Gear Solid: Peace Walker are both interquels set between Metal Gear Solid 3: Snake Eater and the very first Metal Gear, covering Big Boss' exploits between his Cold War days and the Outer Heaven crisis.
-The upcoming Metal Gear Solid V The Phantom Pain is said to be the last of these interquels, being set only a decade prior to the original Metal Gear.
+- Metal Gear Solid: Portable Ops and Metal Gear Solid: Peace Walker are both interquels set between Metal Gear Solid 3: Snake Eater and the very first Metal Gear 1, covering Big Boss' exploits between his Cold War days and the Outer Heaven crisis.
+Metal Gear Solid V: The Phantom Pain is said to be the last of these interquels, being set only seven years prior to the original Metal Gear.

-- The Mega Man 8 Bit Deathmatch adaptation of Mega Man & Bass plays this up for what it's worth, according to the teaser trailer.
-Taking place after the events of Mega Man 8, a robot expiration date law would be coming into existance in weeks in response to Dr. Wily's repeated robot reprogrammings, and King initiates a campaign for robot rights.
+- The Mega Man 8-Bit Deathmatch adaptation of Mega Man & Bass plays this up for what it's worth, according to the teaser trailer.
+Taking place after the events of Mega Man 8, a robot expiration date law would be coming into existence in weeks in response to Dr. Wily's repeated robot reprogrammings, and King initiates a campaign for robot rights.
 Of course, by Mega Man 9, the law is already in effect.

 - The Walking Dead: 400 Days explores the game world from a perspective outside of the main duo of Lee and Clementine, subtly bridging the overarching storyline between the seasons 1 and 2 as well as setting up future threads to be explored.